Dunlap Named Candidate for Lowe's Senior CLASS Award

 The candidate class will be narrowed to 10 men’s and 10 women’s finalists midway through the regular season, and those names will be placed on the official ballot.
 Ballots will be distributed through a nationwide voting system to media, coaches and fans, who will select one finalist who best exemplifies excellence in the four Cs of community, classroom, character and competition.

-Lowe’s, an official corporate partner of the NCAA, will announce the women’s basketball Senior CLASS Award winner at the NCAA Women’s Final Four® in Indianapolis.
+, will announce the women’s basketball Senior CLASS Award winner at the NCAA Women’s Final Four

 Dunlap, a native of Nashville, Tenn., is on track to graduate in May of 2011 with a bachelor’s degree in family studies and a minor in psychology.
 Throughout her Wildcat career, she has been an active member in the community and a leader on the hardwood.
 She has volunteered at several community service events in her four years, including playing bingo at Kentucky Children’s Hospital, participating in the “Cats Cultivating Character” program, where student-athletes teach character lessons once a month to third grade students at a local elementary school, volunteering to pack food for God’s Pantry BackPack program, visiting patients at UK’s Markey Cancer Center, and guest speaking at various elementary schools and camps in the local area.

 On the court, the 6-foot-1 forward is already revered as one of the most heralded players in UK Hoops history.
 The preseason Southeastern Conference Player of the Year and first-team All-SEC selection by the league’s coaches and media is coming off a banner junior season that saw her average an impressive 18.1 points, 8.4 rebounds and a SEC-high 3.1 steals per game.
 She is also a candidate for the State Farm Wade Trophy and John R. Wooden Award for the 2010-11 season awards that go to the nation’s top player.